-The PSU should NOT be positioned no more then 5 meters away from the searchlight.
+The PSU should NOT be positioned no more than 5 meters away from the Searchlight.

-The following table below indicates the maximum length of cable to be used for the AC supply cable:
+The following table below indicates the maximum length of cable to be used for the AC supply cable, from the junction box to the searchlight:

 Searchlight 115v 1Kw 240v 1Kw

-Cable Size (mm2) Distance Max Distance Max
+Cable Size (mm 2) Distance Max Distance Max

 1.5 17 MTRS 75 MTRS

 2.5 28 MTRS 123 MTRS

 4 44 MTRS 195 MTRS

 6 68 MTRS 304 MTRS

 10 115 MTRS 509 MTRS

-- 4) Whenever possible cable terminations should be made below deck and with approved terminal devices: - 5) If a spare auxiliary fuse or circuit breaker is not available, one of the correct type and rating should be fitted and connected to a positive supply.
+- 4) Whenever possible cable terminations should be made below deck and with approved terminal devices; - 5) If a spare auxiliary fuse or circuit breaker is not available, one of the correct type and rating should be fitted and connected to a positive supply.
 It is advisable to locate a bus bar or main connection and avoid any direct connection to the supply: - 6) For 110/220v AC products, the following colour coding system should be used for the customer supply cable: